 In 1992, my husband was killed in a vehicle accident.
 I pretty much ‘stopped living’ and worked every day including weekends for many years.
-One morning I woke with the feeling I was not living and realised I needed to do something or I was simply not going to survive.
+One morning I woke with the feeling I was not living and realized I needed to do something or I was simply not going to survive.
 I started going to church and met a young man who had been struggling with his marriage.

 He spoke about wanting to become a certified scuba diver and I thought why not… It had been many years and it was now 2005.
 I knew the best thing for me was to get re-certified into the Open Water course and start fresh again.
 The night before, I had just purchased a carton of cigarettes and I gave it away unopened and have not smoked since.

-My training this time went well and I was enjoying every moment, including the mask removal, the breathing thru my regular.
+My training this time went well and I was enjoying every moment, including the mask removal, and the breathing thru my regular.
 I did my 4 open water dives in Caribbean water (Turks and Caicos Islands) where the water was calm, warm, and great visibility.
 I highly recommend you finishing off by doing the final 4 open water dives somewhere warm.
 Everything felt good!
 The timing was perfect and I knew this was what I needed to do.
-I was totally ‘hooked’ into scuba diving!!
+I was totally ‘hooked’ on scuba diving!!

-Off to Turks and Caicos Islands
+Off to the Turks and Caicos Islands

 A few months later, I gave notice to the family business and ventured off to Grand Turk, Turks & Caicos Islands where I lived and worked at a dive shop for 4 1/2 years.
 I purchased a vacant beachfront property in memory of my husband and a historical house built in 1870 and had the interior totally renovated.
-I received my PADI Advanced certificate.. the next course up.
+I received my PADI Advanced certificate.. the next course is up.
 I did 750 dives (seems like a lot … I know some people who have done over 10,000 dives… very cool!).
 By the way, I still get seasick and thanks to Ginger Gravol (non-drowsy) nothing stops me from enjoying all my dives!